Berlin is the capital, the largest and the most populous city in Germany, with more than 4 million citizens.

 When public transport and taxis are in question, Berlin can be considered generally safe.
 However, there is always a possibility of becoming easy prey if you are not attentive, so you should remain vigilant.
 Taxi scams do not exist in Berlin.

 PICKPOCKETS RISK : MEDIUM

-Pickpockets are a main problem not only in the public transportation and tourist areas, but also in clubs or pubs, just as in any other capital.
+Pickpockets are the main problem not only in the public transportation and tourist areas but also in clubs or pubs, just as in any other capital.
 Their techniques and strategies are so sophisticated and not only tourists are the target, but the Berliners as well.
-You should keep an eye on your personal possessions.
+You should keep an eye on your possessions.

 NATURAL DISASTERS RISK : LOW

 There is no threat of a serious natural disaster in Berlin.
-The only possible disaster is flood which can happen in the spring due to the snow melting or heavy rain.
+The only possible disaster is flooding which can happen in the spring due to the snow melting or heavy rain.

 MUGGING RISK : MEDIUM

-Mugging and kidnapping is rare in Berlin, and there are very few reports on tourists being assaulted.
+Mugging and kidnapping are rare in Berlin, and there are very few reports on tourists being assaulted.
 In case it happens, it is usually against locals.
 Dangerous zones should be avoided.